bintafatima031/alx_html_css/headphones/README.md

-This is the begigin of my first task on headphones
+This is the begining of my first task on headphones